Kong/docs.konghq.com/app/_hub/kong-inc/ai-azure-content-safety/how-to/_index.md

 {% endplugin_example %}
 <!--vale on -->

-Kong will then command Content Safety to enable and execute these blocklists against the content.
-The plugin property `config.halt_on_blocklist_hit` is used to tell Content Safety to STOP analyzing the content as soon as any blocklist hit matches.
-This can save analysis cost, at the expense of accuracy in the response (i.e. if it also fails "Hate" category, this will not be reported).
+{{site.base_gateway}} will then command Content Safety to enable and execute these blocklists against the content.
+The plugin property `config.halt_on_blocklist_hit` is used to tell Content Safety to stop analyzing the content as soon as any blocklist hit matches.
+This can save analysis costs, at the expense of accuracy in the response: for example, if it also fails the Hate category, this will not be reported.